-Nearly all sharks tagged since 2000 have been fitted with acoustic tags in Australian waters.
+Nearly all sharks tagged in Australian waters since 2000 have been fitted with acoustic tags.

 Several, including adults, have been fitted with satellite tags.

-There are active tagging programs in NSW, Victoria, South Australia and Western Australia.
+There are active tagging programs in NSW, South Australia and Western Australia.

 Over 100 white sharks from three to over five metres in length have been fitted with acoustic tags and or satellite tags at the Neptune Islands in South Australia alone.

-Fifty juvenile white sharks have been tagged with acoustic tags in eastern Australia of which 38 have also been fitted with satellite tags.
+More than 300 juvenile white sharks have been tagged in NSW.
+Of these, 50 juvenile white sharks have been tagged with acoustic tags by CSIRO in eastern Australian of which 32 have also been fitted with satellite tags.